-ANNEX A: RECONCILIATION OF NON-GAAP MEASURES
+ANNEX A: NON-GAAP RECONCILIATIONS

-Our 2020 Proxy Statement includes certain non-GAAP financial measures that have been reconciled to their most comparable GAAP financial measures.
-We believe these non-GAAP financial measures provide useful information to management and investors in evaluating our performance.
+Our 2021 Proxy Statement includes certain non-GAAP financial measures that we believe provide information useful to investors in assessing our financial condition and results of operations.
 There can be no assurance that our basis for computing these non-GAAP measures is comparable with that of other companies.